 Guarantee the Security of PHI with the iFax App

-A HIPAA-compliant fax cover sheet serves as a shield against the accidental disclosure of privileged information.
-It also helps assure that the sender and receiver do not violate federal laws.
+A HIPAA fax cover sheet serves as a shield against the accidental disclosure of privileged information.
+It also helps ensure that the sender and receiver do not violate federal laws.